The Volunteers: To the War: Production

 Production on the film began in July 2022, and finished thirteen months later in August 2023.

 Marketing

 A trailer for the film was released on 21 April 2023.

 Release

 The Volunteers was released in China on 28 September 2023, timed to coincide with the country's National Day on October 1.

 Box office

 The film earned $34.7 million in its first four days of release, behind Under the Light and The Ex-Files 4: Marriage Plan.
 The film fell below expectations at the box office.

-Sequel
+Sequels

 The second installment titled The Volunteers: The Battle of Life and Death (志愿军：存亡之战) was released on 30 September 2024.
+The trilogy was completed with the release of The Volunteers: Peace at Last in September 2025.